WRIR-LP

-WRIR-LP (97.3 FM) is an independent, all volunteer, nonprofit community public radio station licensed to Richmond, Virginia, serving Metro Richmond.
+WRIR-LP (97.3 FM, Richmond Independent Radio) is an independent, all volunteer, nonprofit community radio station licensed to Richmond, Virginia.
 It is the largest low power FM station of its kind in the United States.
-WRIR-LP is owned and operated by the Virginia Center for Public Press.
-The station's studios are located on West Broad Street and its transmitter is located northeast of downtown Richmond.
+Owned and operated by the nonprofit Virginia Center for Public Press, it broadcasts a diverse schedule of locally produced music, public affairs, and talk programming that emphasizes underrepresented voices and local culture.
+In addition to its low-power FM signal, WRIR streams online, and is affiliated with Pacifica Radio.
 WRIR-LP began broadcasting on January 1, 2005.

+Growth and programming

+Throughout the late 2000s and 2010s, WRIR expanded its volunteer base and programming schedule to include a wide array of music genres, locally produced talk shows, cultural affairs programs, and syndicated content.
+The station's volunteer DJs and hosts curate shows spanning styles such as jazz, hip hop, world music, punk, folk, and other genres that are underrepresented on commercial radio.
+Its schedule also includes locally produced public affairs and news programs as well as syndicated content such as Democracy Now! and other nationally distributed shows.

-Rainbow Minute
+The Rainbow Minute

 The Rainbow Minute is a serial radio show created and produced by Judd Proctor and Brian Burns.
-An article called The Rainbow Minute from the website Diversity Richmond describes Proctor's inspiration for the show, "In February of 2005, retired public school teacher Judd Proctor was out running errands, when he happened to tune in to "This Way Out," a gay and lesbian international news magazine."
+An article called The Rainbow Minute from the website Diversity Richmond describes Proctor's inspiration for the show, "In February 2005, retired public school teacher Judd Proctor was out running errands, when he happened to tune in to "This Way Out," a gay and lesbian international news magazine."
 He, alongside his partner Brian Burns, who is a former art director, began underwriting This Way Out and their first airing was on February 16, 2005, with a dedication to Harvey Milk.
 They then moved on to create their own radio broadcast in Virginia called The Rainbow Minute.
 The official website for The Rainbow Minute WRIR.org describes the show: "The Rainbow Minute is a radio show about gay and lesbian heroes, history and culture."
 The two work as a team, with Judd doing the research and mixing, while Brian edits episodes and sets the music.
 Their first episode of The Rainbow Minute aired on September 25, 2006.